Siri Lindley couldn’t swim. She had never learned how and the idea of competing in a triathlon seemed completely out of the question.

 Siri used vision boards in her hospital that motivated her through her hospital experience.
 Pictures of her running her favorite trail, enjoying life with her wife Rebekah, and her beloved horses kept her going.

 Once again, Siri has defied the odds and done the impossible.
-She is almost six months out from her transplant and cancer free.
+She is more than one year out from her transplant and cancer free.

 Finding the good